Elbert Tuttle

-Elbert Parr Tuttle (July 17, 1897 – June 23, 1996) was the Chief United States circuit judge of the United States Court of Appeals for the Fifth Circuit from 1960 to 1967, when that court became known for a series of decisions crucial in advancing the civil rights of African Americans during the civil rights movement.
+Elbert Parr Tuttle (July 17, 1897 – June 23, 1996) was the chief judge of the United States Court of Appeals for the Fifth Circuit from 1960 to 1967, when that court became known for a series of decisions crucial in advancing the civil rights of African Americans during the civil rights movement.
 A Republican from Georgia, he was among the judges that became known as the "Fifth Circuit Four".
 At that time, the Fifth Circuit included not only Louisiana, Mississippi, and Texas (its jurisdiction As of 2025), but also Alabama, Georgia, Florida, and the Panama Canal Zone.

 Education and early career

-Tuttle was born in Pasadena, California.
+Tuttle was born in Pasadena, California, on July 17, 1897.
 In 1906, his family moved to Hawaii where he attended Punahou School.
 In October 1910, he and his brother Malcolm built and flew the first glider in Hawaii.

 Tuttle graduated from Cornell University in Ithaca, New York in 1918 with a Bachelor of Arts degree.
 Tuttle was the editor in chief of The Cornell Daily Sun.
 He was also the founder of the Beta Theta chapter of Pi Kappa Alpha Fraternity at Cornell and was a member of the Sphinx Head Society.
 He then fought in World War I in the United States Army Air Service from 1918 to 1919.

 Tuttle received a Bachelor of Laws from Cornell Law School, where he served as editor-in-chief of the Cornell Law Quarterly, in 1923.
 He was a reporter for the New York Evening World for several years while attending law school.